 I really like what this company stands for and represents but not only that, they sell great seeds and have excellent customer service.

 Located in Cottage Grove, Oregon, this organic seed company is owned by Tom and Julie Johns since purchasing it in 1985 from its founder Steve Solomon.
 I think their mission statement says pretty much everything you need to know about this company, “Our purpose is to improve people’s self-sufficiency and independence by enabling gardeners to produce an abundance of good tasting, fresh from the garden food, twelve months a year.”

 Known for excellent customer service, so much so that they actually have a full 100% satisfaction guarantee when it comes to their seeds.
 They are a great company with a great catalog packed full of information about their seeds.

 Based in Mineral, Virginia, Southern Exposure Seed Exchange started in 1982.
 They produce all of their seeds through natural methods, 99% of which are open pollinated.
 They too have a 100% satisfaction guarantee ensuring great seeds and great customer service.

 I really like their approach to being forthcoming about seed germination rate.
-Germination test are performed in their own facility and they print the results on the packet that you receive so that you know what you are getting.
+Germination tests are performed in their own facility and they print the results on the packet that you receive so that you know what you are getting.
 That kind of transparency is appreciated.

 I first found this company through the YouTube channel.
 Luke Marion wanted to inspire others to grow a garden, live healthier lives, and have fun doing it.
 He and his wife Sindy started selling heirloom seeds after having a lot of success on social media.